geommax/myapp/README.md

 ### TO DO
 - Desktop Application
-- Connection Panel_ config listtile
+- Connection Panel State
-- Hide/Show Tabbar icon_btn the end of tab
+- Ribbon State
 - analysis scalable on ribbon group